Current Proposals

 Northpoint Area Annexation

-The Council is reviewing a proposal to add land along 2200 West in the Northpoint area to Salt Lake City.
-This process, called annexation, would move the land from Salt Lake County to the City.
-The Council will also decide the land’s zoning designation to guide its future development. […]
+The Council approved a proposal to add land along 2200 West in the Northpoint area to Salt Lake City.
+The annexation will now move to the Lieutenant Governor’s Office for approval and finalization.
+The Council also approved the land’s zoning designation to guide its future development. […]

 Completed Proposals